 I am happy the sun is out because I am not a great photographer.
 The suns always make for better pictures.

 Two days in this city is not enough to meet all the people I wish I had had the chance to.
 I sense there are great hand sewing skills here.
 I see it in the market in the embroidery and knitted garments.
 I want to meet the makers of such beautiful articles.

-Unfortunately, my lack Estonian, Latvian, Lithuanian, Finish or Russian language skills limits my experience in the outdoor markets and local stores.
-I make a mental note: Before hunting fabric in Tallinn, Estonia find a tracker/translator so I can hunt for the elusive Linen Jersey Jackard seen only on the haute couture runways these days.
+Unfortunately, my lack of Estonian, Latvian, Lithuanian, Finnish, or Russian language skills limits my experience in the outdoor markets and local stores.
+I make a mental note: Before hunting fabric in Tallinn, Estonia, find a tracker/translator so I can hunt for the elusive Linen Jersey Jacquard seen only on the haute couture runways these days.

 I hope you enjoyed this glimpse into fabric hunting in Tallinn, Estonia.
 Until next time, keep your scissors sharp.
 I'll be sharing new projects with you using these fabrics.

 Have you been to any of the Baltic countries?
 Please share your thoughts and even some pics in the comments below.